 Develop curriculum and instruction focused on secondary school.

-Credits: 1 to 4; can be repeated up to 12 credits.
+Credits: 1 to 4; can be repeated with change in content up to 12 credits.

 Topics will vary.

 Examination and development of beliefs about teaching, learning, children, subject matter and the purposes of early childhood education in a democratic society.

 Introduction to Educational Technology